N00bT00ber/Mini-Rogue/README.md

 **test.play();**
 **return 0;**

-**Description:** Fight your way up to the roof (Final Level) and grab the Golden Idle to win the game!
-There are 4 levels (Staircases), Snake Women, Bogeymen, Goblins, and Dragons trying to keep you from fulfilling your destiny-- but dont worry, there are scrolls and weapons to help you along the way, goodluck!
+**Description:** Video Game rendition of the Mini Rogue board game.
+Fight your way through a dungeon by collecting scrolls and weapons to battle monsters you encounter along the way.
+Climb the staircase to move on to the next level.
+Be careful, the levels get harder and the monsters become more dangerous as you progress.
+Win by making it to the final level (4) and picking-up the Golden Idle.